baetheus/shoutapi/README.md

 ```

 ## Client
 The shoutapi.client object contains methods for direct use with the Shoutpoint apis: Dials, LiveCalls, LiveIVRs, and PhoneNumbers.
-Currently, only the PhoneNumbers and parts of the Dials apis have been implemented.
+Currently, only parts of the PhoneNumbers, Dials, and LiveIVRs apis have been implemented..

 ```js
 var shoutapi = require('shoutapi');